-To those who are not familiar with Mean Girls, it’s a movie about a teenage girl named Cady Heron who enters high school for the first time.
+To those not familiar with Mean Girls, it’s a movie about a teenage girl named Cady Heron who enters high school for the first time.
 She’s been home-schooled her whole life and grew up in Africa due to her parents’ having a career as zoologists.

-In the process of learning about “Girl World“, Cady befriends The Plastics: Regina George, viewed as the Queen Bee, and her two sidekicks, Gretchen Wieners and Karen Smith.
+In the process of learning about “Girl World,” Cady befriends The Plastics: Regina George, viewed as the Queen Bee, and her two sidekicks, Gretchen Wieners and Karen Smith.

 To this day, Mean Girls is a classic teen movie filled with humor and drama.
-I think it’s a classic because it has a lot of relevance to real life issues teenagers and young adults tend to face when growing up in high school and trying to find their place in that setting and its surroundings.
+I think it’s a classic because it has a lot of relevance to real-life issues teenagers and young adults tend to face when growing up in high school and trying to find their place in that setting and its surroundings.

 Mean Girls Trailer